joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    d.
 The user should be able to easily encrypt and decrypt files:

-   ​	i.
+   -------i.
 Using easy to access buttons in the UI.

-   ​	ii.
+   -------ii.
 Using drag and drop from outside of the program.

-   ​	iii.
+   -------iii.
 Decrypt to a directory specified.

    e.
 Have an options menu, including the options to:

-   ​	i.
+   -------i.
 Change from 128 bit security to 256 security.
 128 bit is the bare minimum.

-   ​	ii.
+   -------ii.
 Change the location of the vault.

-   ​	iii.
+   -------iii.
 Set the default login method (Bluetooth or no Bluetooth).

-   ​	iiii.
+   -------iiii.
 Change if the search in the file browser is recursive or not.

    f.
 Make it easy to manage the files in the vault (move to other folders in the vault, rename, delete, etc).

    g.
 Have a secure login screen.

-   ​	i.
+   -------i.
 Ask the user to either input the key via their keyboard (no Bluetooth for that session), or connect via the app.

-   ​	ii.
+   -------ii.
 Tell the user if the key is invalid or not, and smoothly transition into the main program.

-   ​	iii.
+   -------iii.
 Validate all input.

    h.
 Look relatively good without being bloated.

-   ​	i.
+   -------i.
 Don't be costly on system resources when you are idle.

-   ​	ii.
+   -------ii.
 Don't overdo animations.

    i.
 Allow the user to easily read file names, and easily tell folders and files apart.